Darxoon/Goo2Tool/goo2mod-spec-v2.2.md

 * `author` *(required)*: Your name/username.

 * `dependencies`: This can contain a list of other addins that your addin depends on, e.g., because your addin uses resources that are included in the depended on mod.
-Whenever someone tries to install your mod and doesn't have all dependencies installed and enabled, Goo2Tool will tell them and force them to install them too.
+Whenever someone tries to install your mod and doesn't have all dependencies installed and enabled, Goo2Tool will tell them and force them to install the dependencies too.

     Each item in this list of dependencies should be an xml tag with the name `depends`, which can have the attributes `min-version` and `max-version`.
 The content of the tag is the ID of the addin you are depending on.